the1lab/1lab/src/Algebra/Semilattice.lagda.md

   -- Considered as a meet-semilattice:
   →Meet : Poset ℓ ℓ
-  →Meet = A , Semilattice-on→MeetOn has-is-semilattice
+  →Meet = A , Semilattice-on→Meet-on has-is-semilattice

   -- Considered as a join-semilattice:
   →Join : Poset ℓ ℓ
-  →Join = A , Semilattice-on→JoinOn has-is-semilattice
+  →Join = A , Semilattice-on→Join-on has-is-semilattice

   ∨ : A → A → A
   ∨ = ∧